localhostd3veloper/clean-react-app/README.md

 **Happy Hacking**

-This repo is developed [Gautam Anand](https://www.linkedin.com/in/localhostdeveloper/).
+This repo is developed by [Gautam Anand](https://www.linkedin.com/in/localhostdeveloper/).